irmen/Pyro4/docs/source/index.rst

 Pyro can be found on Pypi as `Pyro4 <http://pypi.python.org/pypi/Pyro4/>`_.
 Source on Github: https://github.com/irmen/Pyro4

+`Pyro6 <http://pypi.python.org/pypi/Pyro6/>`_ is the successor to this version of the library, and is considered to be the current version.
+Pyro4 is in maintenance mode and only gets important bugfixes and security fixes, but is otherwise no longer being improved.
+New code should use Pyro5 if possible.

 .. toctree::
    :maxdepth: 2
    :caption: Contents of this manual:

    intro.rst
    install.rst
    tutorials.rst